altafjava/hibernate-interview-preparation/README.md

     @Id
     @SequenceGenerator(name="myseq",sequenceName="HIB_SEQ")
     @GeneratedValue(strategy=SEQUENCE,generator="seq")
-    private Integer employeeId;
+    private Integer eid;
     ```

     In this annotation name attribute is mandatory.
-A new table will be created with the name hib_seq.
+A new table will be created with the name `hib_seq`.
 If we don’t provide the sequenceName attribute then myseq table will be created.

 29. @TableGenerator

     This annotation is used in a very similar way to the @SequenceGenerator annotation, but because it manipulates a standard database table to obtain its primary key values, instead of using a vendor-specific sequence object, it is guaranteed to be portable between database platforms.
-It is the same as @GeneratedValue(strategy = GenerationType.TABLE).
-It creates a table with two columns sequence_name and next_val.
+It is the same as `@GeneratedValue(strategy = GenerationType.TABLE)`.
+It creates a table with two columns `sequence_name` and `next_val`.

     ```java
     @Id
     @GeneratedValue(strategy=GenerationType.TABLE,generator="employee_generator")
     @TableGenerator(name="employee_generator", table="pk_table",
     pkColumnName="name", valueColumnName="value", allocationSize=100)
-    private Integer employeeId;
+    private Integer eid;
     ```

     Only the name attribute is mandatory.
 Rest are optional.